Vonage-Community/sample-salesforce-minihack24/README.md

 <img src="https://assets.tokbox.com/img/vonage/Vonage_VideoAPI_black.svg" height="48px" alt="Tokbox is now known as Vonage" />

-This tutorial will walk you though the process of creating a video call application in just a few steps.
+This tutorial will walk you through the process of creating a video call application in just a few steps.

-We will ultilize:
+We will utilize:
 <details>
     <summary>Vonage Video API</summary>
     The <a href="https://developer.vonage.com/en/video/overview" target="_blank">Vonage Video API</a> platform makes it possible to embed real-time, high-quality interactive video, messaging, screen-sharing, and more into web and mobile apps.
-The platform includes client libraries for the web, mobile and desktop platform as well as server-side SDKs.
+The platform includes client libraries for the web, mobile, and desktop platform as well as server-side SDKs.
 </details>

 <details>